flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WavePro-HD/WavePro-HD.md

 # Read waveform from the channel
 xdat, ydat = channel.read_waveform()

-# Disconnect from the oscilloscope
+# Close the connection to the oscilloscope
 oscilloscope.close()
 ```

-This script connects to the oscilloscope at the specified address, starts the trigger in automatic mode, sets the time per division to 20 ns, configures the first channel, reads a waveform from the channel, and finally disconnects from the oscilloscope.
+This code connects to the oscilloscope at the specified IP address ("TCPIP0::192.168.0.10::INSTR") using the VISA protocol.
+It then performs operations on the oscilloscope, such as reading the waveform from a channel.
+Finally, it closes the connection to the oscilloscope.

+Note: Make sure to replace "TCPIP0::192.168.0.10::INSTR" with the actual IP address of your WavePro HD Oscilloscope.

 </TabItem>
 </Tabs>